 Radiation therapy uses high-energy rays or small particles to kill cancer cells.
 This type of treatment is given by a doctor called a radiation oncologist.
 Radiation therapy may be used in different situations:

-In most cases, the radiation is focused on the tumor from a source outside the body.
+Most often, the radiation is focused on the tumor from a source outside the body.
 This is called external beam radiation therapy (EBRT).
 This type of radiation therapy is much like getting an x-ray, but the dose of radiation is much higher.

-In most cases, the total dose of radiation is divided into daily fractions (usually given Monday through Friday) over several weeks.
-At each session, you lie on a special table while a machine delivers the radiation from precise angles.
+In most cases, the total dose of radiation is divided into daily amounts (usually given Monday through Friday) over several weeks.
+At each treatment session, you lie on a special table while a machine delivers the radiation from precise angles.
 The treatment is not painful.
-Each session lasts about 15 to 30 minutes.
-Much of that time is spent making sure the radiation is aimed correctly.
+Each session lasts about 15 to 30 minutes, and much of that time is spent making sure the radiation is aimed correctly.
 The actual treatment time each day is much shorter.

 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests such as MRI and special computers to map the location of the tumor precisely.
 Several radiation beams are then shaped and aimed at the tumor from different directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal tissues, but the beams converge at the tumor to give a higher dose of radiation there.

 Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 It uses a computer-driven machine that moves around the patient as it delivers radiation.
 Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
 This may let the doctor deliver a higher dose to the tumor.
 Many major hospitals and cancer centers now use IMRT.